MichaelCade/90DaysOfDevOps/Days/day40.md

 ![](Images/Day40_Git27.png)

-Now if we check back on GitHub and we find our readme.md in that repository, you should be able to see a few changes that I made to the file.
+Now if we check back on GitHub and we find our readme.mdin that repository, you should be able to see a few changes that I made to the file.

 ![](Images/Day40_Git28.png)